 Edith did become a widow in May 1874 when Jonty Dido died at Bath Street Place, aged 74.

 Jonty’s funeral was a bleak affair.
 He had no friends or relatives willing to carry his body to its grave so that the parish had to supply this service.
-Most of his nine children were either dead or had moved out the area.
-Daughter Harriet and youngest chikld David were still residing in Ilkeston but ‘chose’ (?) not to attend.
+Most of his nine children were either dead (Henry, Pharoah, Robert and Sarah) or had moved out the area (Ann, Maria and Jonathan).
+Daughter Harriet and youngest child David were still residing in Ilkeston but ‘chose’ (?) not to attend.

 Acting as undertakers, the Local Board provided a manure cart to transport his body to the Church where the Board’s roadmen then took it to the grave.